cleanlab/cleanlab/README.md

 cleanlab is:

+1. **backed by theory**
-1. **backed-by-theory** - Has [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise estimation and label error finding in realistic cases where models make imperfect predictions.
+   - with [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise estimation and label error finding in realistic cases with imperfect models.
+2. **fast**
-2. **fast** - Implementations are optimized and parallelized across CPU threads (e.g. < 1 second to find label issues in ImageNet with pre-computed probabilities).
+   - Code is optimized and parallel-threaded (< 1 second to find label issues in ImageNet with pre-computed probabilities).
+4. **easy-to-use**
-3. **easy-to-use** - By default, cleanlab requires no hyper-parameters and can find label issues or train noise-robust models in one line of code.
+   - Find label issues or train noise-robust models in one line of code.
+By default, cleanlab requires no hyper-parameters.
+6. **general**
-4. **general** -  Works with any dataset and any model, e.g., TensorFlow, PyTorch, sklearn, xgboost, etc.
+   -  Works with **[any dataset](https://labelerrors.com/)** and **any model**, e.g., TensorFlow, PyTorch, sklearn, xgboost, etc.
 <br/>

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/label-errors-examples.png)